xcdl/xcdl.github.io-source/pages/guide/concepts.md

 The configuration tools require information about the various options provided by each package, their consequences and constraints, and other properties such as the location of online documentation.
 This information has to be provided in the form of **XCDL** metadata files.
 XCDL is short for **eXtensible Component Definition Language**, and is specifically designed as a way of describing configuration options.

-### XCDL objects & hierarchy
+### XCDL objects

 The XCDL definition language includes several objects used to define all the configuration details.

-The XCDL objects are organised hierarchically, from option object up to the repository object.
+The XCDL objects are organised hierarchically, from leaf option objects up to the root repository object.

-Each XCDL object has an unordered map of properties (similar to JSON definitions), to define the source files, various configuration details, build settings, dependencies, etc.
+### The virtual hierarchy

+In addition to the physical view represented by the file system folders and files, the XCDL hierarchy can be considered a virtual view of the project resources.

+In Eclipse, this virtual hierarchy can be presented in a custom project explorer.
+Inactive nodes will not be shown in the virtual hierarchy at all.

+#### JavaScript mapping

+As a design decision, the XCDL objects must map 1:1 to JavaScript objects, i.e. have properties whose names match the JavaScript naming convention and have only values of type string, number, object or array of objects (not necessarily of same type).

+The main advantage of defining the XCDL objects using the JavaScript syntax (compared, for instance with XML definitions) is an inherent simplicity and uniformity.
+As a consequence, XCDL objects can be very easily serialised in JSON files, the preferred exchange format.

 #### Hierarchy

 Except the root node, all XCDL objects have a single parent; in other words the nodes can be represented as a tree.

-Except leaf nodes, all XCDL objects also have an ordered array of children.
+Except leaf nodes, all XCDL objects also have an ordered array of children nodes.

 #### Node name